ShakexSempe/scingle-page-scroll/README.md

 ## media query problems
 -height set to auto on bigger screens;
 -toggle implements inline styling which needs to be overridden in the css with !IMPORTANT flag.

+## Fixed navbar
+-navbar fixed to vp when user scrolls past the height of the navbar by setting up a fixed-nav class.
+-scroll event listener.